jcolinhill/pyilc/README.md

 ```
 perform_ILC_at_beam: FWHM
 ```
-If this is **not** specified, the ILC will be performed on maps which have are all convolved to the same beam as that of the highest-resolution input map.
+If this is **not** specified, the ILC will be performed on maps which are all convolved to the same beam as that of the highest-resolution input map.

 ### Specifying the type of ILC to perform

-Currently, pyilc can perform two types of ILC: NILC with Gaussian needlets, and harmonic ILC.
+Currently, `pyilc` can perform two types of ILC: NILC with Gaussian needlets and harmonic ILC.

 #### Gaussian NILC

-For Gaussian NILC with N_scales needlet scales with FWHMs of FWHM_1,..., the following needs to be included in the input file:
+For Gaussian NILC with N_scales needlet scales, constructed from Gaussians with FWHMs of FWHM_1,..., the following needs to be included in the input file:
 ```
 wavelet_type: 'GaussianNeedlets'
 N_scales: N_scales